Plynlimon and Hafan Tramway: Testing and opening: June 1897 to August 1897

 The first test run of Victoria was a limited success.
 On 5 June, another attempt was made with the locomotive propelling two trollies and pulling a third.
-Just before Glanfread level crossing a piece of timber was spotted lying across the rails.
+Just before Glanfred Lane level crossing a piece of timber was spotted lying across the rails.
 One of the men on the leading trolley, Richard Owen Roberts, tried to kick the timber away while the train was in motion, but he slipped and fell underneath the train and was killed when the locomotive ran over him.
 Three other men on the trollies were severely injured in the accident.
 The railway had suffered a spate of stones and timbers being laid across the tracks, though this was by far the most serious outcome of this vandalism.

 In August 1897, the second locomotive Talybont arrived along with the line's first passenger carriage.
-On 19 August a trial train was run as far as the bottom of the Hafan incline, although the track between Llanfihangel and Talybont was not laid to a high enough quality to permit passenger services to begin immediately.
+On 19 August a trial train was run as far as the bottom of the Hafan incline, although the track between Llanfihangel and Tal-y-bont was not laid to a high enough quality to permit passenger services to begin immediately.

 Services and closure: September 1897 to 1899

 From late 1897, freight service began on the line.
 The formal opening to passengers took place on 28 March 1898, although trains only ran on Mondays, connecting with the Cambrian Railway's Market Day Special to Aberystwyth.
-The majority of passenger trains in the line's short history stopped at Talybont as there were few houses to be served further east of that village.
+The majority of passenger trains in the line's short history stopped at Tal-y-bont as there were few houses to be served further east of that village.

 The passenger service only ran until the summer of 1899 and the entire company went into voluntary liquidation on 19 December 1899 the last train having run sometime before that date.